Prestwick97/StellarLife/README.md

 #### By _**Patrick S. Delaney**_

+### Welcome to the React portion of this application!

 ## Description

 _In this application, users will (eventually) be able to run simulations of a star's lifecycle.
-Simulations will vary depending on the manipulations made to the star's mass at birth._
+Simulations will vary depending on the manipulations made to the star's mass at birth.
+As well as the timeline._

+## Project pivot ✨
+_Originally, this project was going to be an interactive site build with React and Three.js.
+However, after some time spent with development errors I decided to use Babylon.js instead of Three.js for animations.
+The animations have not yet been encorporated into this React application, but they will be at a later date.
+At this time, the project proposal in the Composition folder is outdated.
+Thank you!_

 ## Specs